odinb/bash-plexamp-installer/README.md

 A:
 Sounds like you did not reboot the RPi!
 Try rebooting and try again!
-The service-file is from Pleaxmp, the script just modifies it for the user.
+The service-file is from Plexamp, the script just modifies it for the user.
 No modifications to the "[Unit]" part.

 ======